puzzlehq/zksummit_ios_workshop/README.md

 3. Grab some aleo credits via the faucet (or let one of us know and we can send you some!)
 4. Clone the workshop repo
 5. Open `Demo.xcodeproj` inside `Demo/`
-6. Add your private key and a record with credits to pay the fee
+6. Add your private key and a record with credits to pay the fee at the top of `ContentView.swift`
 7. Build and run (hit the play icon on the top bar)
 8. Execute with the following params (reference code for the program can be found [here](https://www.aleo.network/programs/zksummit_token_v10.aleo)):
   - Program name: `zksummit_token_v10.aleo`